 Local training for the correct operation, service and overhaul of engines is available at certain Perkins distributors.
-If special training is necessary, contact the Perkins Customer Training Department, Peterborough.
+If special training is necessary, your Perkins distributor can advise you how to obtain it at the Perkins Customer Training Department, Peterborough, or other main centres.